Everything you need to know about industrial valve types & applications from this article. (High recommended to Favorites )

 How do control valves work?

 There are three typical types of actuated control valves in the process, pneumatically actuated, electric actuated/motorized actuated, and hydraulic actuated.
-The working principles of the valve are similar, but a bit different of the actuator part with different ways to operate.
+The working principles of the valve are similar, but a bit different from the actuator part with different ways to operate.

 ● Pneumatic actuated

-Usually, the pneumatic actuator will complete with the positioner along to assembly the control valve.
+Usually, the pneumatic actuator will complete with the positioner along with the assembly of the control valve.
 Pneumatic actuator receives the air supply from an external source and force to the diaphragm or piston of pneumatic actuator, meanwhile valve positioner receives an input signal 4-20mA or 3-15PSI or others analog signal from PID, and turns the signal response to the actuator, and finally makes actuator proportion drive the valve stem downward/upward strokes control valve.

 ● Electric/Motorized actuated